kvkv8/trAIn/README.md

 # trAIn

-Personal Android training-plan app for a Pixel 7a using Kotlin, Jetpack Compose, Room, Strava, and Google AI JSON output.
+Personal Android training-plan app using Kotlin, Jetpack Compose, Room for DB, Strava API, and Googles API JSON.

 ## How To Use